 The financial statements are prepared in sterling, which is the functional currency of the company.
 Monetary amounts in these financial statements are rounded to the nearest £.

-The financial statements have been prepared under the historical cost convention.
+The company has ceased trading and therefore the financial statements have been prepared under the 'break-up' basis.
 The principal accounting policies adopted are set out below.